Where To Eat & Drink In Lake City guide image

 The best restaurants and bars in the neighborhood.

-When people think of Lake City, they usually just think of all the used car dealerships and the law offices of Reed Schifferman.
+When people think of Lake City, what comes to mind might be used car dealerships and the law offices of Reed Schifferman.
 But there are also a bunch of great places to eat and drink in the neighborhood.
-You’ll find one of the city’s greatest subs, excellent Ethiopian food, and great food trucks.
+You’ll find one of the city’s best falafel sandwiches, excellent Ethiopian food, and overwhelmingly good panang curry from a gas station parking lot.

 THE SPOTS